Speekins/rock-paper-scissors/README.md

 ![gif of rock-paper-scissors game](https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/116e35f3-5aa5-47b1-84c6-86dc64b155b8.gif?ClientID=vimeo-core-prod&Date=1664232343&Signature=296c3038f283fb25e777000eb983c821ca012f28)

 ### Context:
-[//]: <> (Give some context for the project here.
-How long did you have to work on it?
-How far into the Turing program are you?)
 I am currently a student in module one (of four) of the Turing Front End Program.
 The project required about 6 days to complete, at approximately 2 hours a day for a total of 12 hours.

 ### Contributors: